Guddan Tumse Na Ho Payega: Plot

 The entire Jindal family celebrates Holi in Goa.
 Akshat tries to replace Guddan's mangala sutra; however, she wants him to do so when he accepts her with his heart and not from social pressure.
 After Angad stabs Akshat, Akshat accepts Guddan wholeheartedly as his wife.

 Antara, thought to be dead, reappears and tries to destroy Akshat and Guddan's relationship as Guddan's faith in him is shaken.
 Angad is killed by Antara's henchmen.
+Eventually, Antara’s crimes are revealed and she is arrested.
 On Akshat and Guddan's honeymoon (arranged by Angad), AJ shoots her and she falls from a cliff.

 When AJ sees Guddan, he is shocked.
 Revati has married Inspector Parv Singh.
 Guddan asks AJ why he shot her.
 He says that he wanted to keep her from learning about Revati's hatred of her, which Guddan knows was fueled by Antara.
-Guddan confronts Revati, who wants to destroy Guddan and Akshat's happiness.
+Guddan confronts Revati, who wants to destroy Guddan and Akshat's happiness as she blames them for Angad’s death, whom she loved.

-Alisha (Akshat and Antara's daughter) appears at the Jindal house during a pooja.
+Alisha (Akshat and Antara's daughter) appears at the Jindal house during a pooja and refuses to accept Guddan as her stepmother.
 A devastated Guddan leaves Akshat, although they still love each other.
-She begins a relationship with AJ, and believes that she is pregnant with their child.
-Antara tries to kill her, and is arrested.
-When AJ thinks that Guddan has aborted the baby because he is working with Antara, he marries Antara in revenge.
+They reconcile some time later and Alisha also starts to love and accept Guddan as her mother.
+Guddan begins a relationship with AJ, and believes that she is pregnant with their child.
+Antara kills Alisha and later tries to kill Guddan, and is arrested.
+When AJ thinks that Guddan has aborted the baby because he is working with Antara, he marries Antara in revenge and abandons Guddan.
+The couple get separated.

 4 years later

 Guddan is a successful actress in Mumbai.
 In Indore, Akshat has become an impoverished alcoholic; Antara runs the house.
 Guddan comes to Indore to promote her film, and she and Akshat meet again.
 Akshat and Guddan meet several times leading them to clear their misunderstandings.
 They reunite and consummate their marriage, and after some time, Guddan is revealed to be pregnant.
+Antara is defeated as well.

-The family enjoys good times; Guddan gives birth to a baby girl, and they name her Choti Guddan.
+The family enjoys good times.
+Guddan gives birth to a baby girl, and they name her Choti Guddan.
 Then Avinash and Ganga arrive; Akshat's elder brother and his wife.
-Dadi initially refuses to forgive them, but Guddan makes Dadi forgive them.
-Avinash and Ganga pretend to be nice in the beginning, but soon show their true colors when they kidnap Choti Guddan.
-Akshat and Guddan rescue their baby but are mortally wounded.
-Guddan and Akshat talk about how they met, fell in love, and united.In the end, they both say l love you to one another.
-Akshat dies, but Guddan survives, though she loses her memory.
+Dadi initially refuses to forgive them for deserting their family, but Guddan makes Dadi forgive them.
+Avinash and Ganga pretend to be nice in the beginning, but soon show their true colors when they kidnap Choti Guddan and try to usurp the wealth.
+Akshat and Guddan rescue their baby and Ganga and Avinash are killed, but are mortally wounded as well.
+Guddan and Akshat talk about how they met, fell in love, and united.
+In the end, they both say l love you to one another.
+Akshat falls of the cliff and dies, but Guddan survives, though she loses her memory.